-That said, here we present the top 4 manufacturing dashboard examples that modern manufacturing companies should incorporate into their operations:
+That said, here we present the top 5 manufacturing dashboard examples that modern companies should incorporate into their operations:

-On this first manufacturing dashboard example, we will look at the overall production capacity of a business.
-Having at your fingertip all the important KPIs related to the production of your company provides a great overview that helps optimising it.
+On this first manufacturing dashboard example, we will look at the overall production capacity of an organisation.
+Having at your fingertip all the important key performance indicators related to the production of your company provides a great overview that helps optimising it.
 Inefficiency is the nemesis of any manufacturing process, so you must stay alert and track any potential issue, spot any hidden trends that could harm the processes.
 That’s why generating professional dashboards is critical in this machine-focused industry where even the smallest amounts of data can make a big difference.

 When it comes to this production dashboard, you need to know about your equipment.
 What they produce over time will let you know the importance of each of them, so that you can take extra care of the most productive ones.
 But let’s not be mistaken: every machine needs maintenance and care, even if it contributes to a small percentage of your production.
 In assessing this, you will also be aware of your assets, and that will help you in evaluating later the return on asset.
 In essence, it’s important to keep your production dashboard system clear so that you deal with fewer issues later.

-Finally, in a similar vein as for the retail industry, manufacturing dashboards like this one should look into the returns they receive.
-Measuring the rate of returns you have is a must-do, to evaluate how performant your business is at delivering what it is expected to.
+Finally, in a similar vein as for the retail industry, dashboards like this one should look into the returns they receive.
+Measuring the rate of returns you have is a must-do, to evaluate how performant you are at delivering what you are expected to.
 The idea is, of course, to maintain it as low as possible: you can set a target you wish to achieve, and if you are above, take adequate measures.
 Once this is done, delve into the reasons of return: broken item, no particular reason, or on the contrary any other.
 You need to know what pushed the client to return your goods, so as to tackle the problem at its source and avoid seeing the situation repeated over and over.

 When you have evaluated the production of your factories, the next step is to assess their quality.
 Producing in quantity is good, but only if the quality follows: otherwise, you will never have returning customers, your brand image will be harmed and demand won’t come in anymore.
 Monitoring the quality of your production is then another major concern.